placer14/multichain/README.md

 The Compat API is defined by `package compat` (and is used by the `Runtime` type in `package runtime`).
 All of the interfaces in `package bitcoincompat` belong to the Bitcoin Compat API, all of the interfaces in `package ethereumcompat` belong to the Ethereum Compat API, all of the interfaces in `package substratecompat` belong to the Substrate Compat API, and so on.
 Similarly, the `BitcoinXX`, `EthereumXXX`, and `SubstrateXXX` methods (defined by the `Runtime` type in `package runtime`) are all abstractions over the respective Compat APIs, but do not need to be modified!

 Dogecoin is a fork of Bitcoin, so it is natural that we will support it by implementing the Bitcoin Compat API.
 Dogecoin is, in fact, so similar to Bitcoin that the implementation is trivial.
-All implementations belond in `package chain`, so we will create a new `package dogecoin` in that directory.
+All implementations belong in `package chain`, so we will create a new `package dogecoin` in that directory.
 Here, we create the `dogecoin.go` file and fill it with:

 ```go
 package dogecoin